TheOdinProject/curriculum/web_development_101/the_basics/gearing_up.md

 You will have more success with Odin by putting **consistent** time into it rather than working on it once a week.
 Building a habit of studying every day at a specific time and with a specific goal will ensure that you make consistent progress.

+It may take you longer than others to grasp concepts, or it may take you less time.
+This doesn't mean you're smarter or dumber than others, it means you've had differing life experiences that may or may not have prepared you for learning this stuff.
+Someone who grew up around an engineer may have some advantages over someone who didn't, but it doesn't mean you can't learn those skills.

+The Odin Project isn't like college or university, TOP is self paced and allows you to get a really solid grasp of concepts before moving on.
+In school, you're forced to keep up or you will fail.
+The difference here is that coming into TOP, you're not expected to have much knowledge, there's no prerequisites.
+We've had people be successful coming through here that only knew how to check their email with a computer, we've also seen success from computer science degree holders.
+Treating TOP like a static timeline is ignorant simply because you don't know what you don't know yet, and that's OK!
+There's no due-dates on things in The Odin Project so you can spend the time to do it right and discuss the topics.

+Deadlines cause un-needed stress.
+Since TOP is a free platform, that does not adhere you to a deadline, creating your own deadlines is a good way to rush concepts that should not be rushed.
+TOP is very research based, meaning you will have to do research to complete tasks and projects.
+There's no telling if you can find the article or post that helps you in the right way, quickly to meet your deadlines, but I bet you learned a TON along the way that you can use in the future.
+People that do this kind of research and strive to write better solutions tend to become better developers in the future.
+There's no knowing how long it could take you to learn how to query stuff to find your answers.
+There's no solid guidelines on that.
+If you're doing TOP because you need a high paying job right-now, you're likely not going to become a solid developer within the timeframe you have set.
+Stress and anxiety absolutely do not help you learn either.
+Relax and just enjoy the ride.

+Long story short: Don't worry, just go learn

 ### Pitfalls to Avoid
 The following are some of the pitfalls that beginners often encounter when learning how to program.
 Try your best to avoid these.